N3R00/N3R00/README.md

 <h2 align="left">Hi 👋!
-My name is João Gabriel and i'm a Web and Mobile Developer, from Brazil</h2>
+My name is João Gabriel and i'm a Web and Mobile Developer, from Barueri, SP - Brazil</h2>

 ###